Meningococcal Disease

 Meningococcal Disease Prevention

-Quadrivalent meningococcal disease vaccine protects against strains A, C, W and Y. It is part of the National Immunisation Program and is free for
+Quadrivalent meningococcal disease vaccine protects against strains A, C, W and Y. It is part of the National Immunisation Program (NIP) and is free for

 • children aged 12 months

-• adolescents between 14-19 years of age
+• adolescents between 14-16 years of age (year 10 equivalent)

 • those with aspen/hyposplenia, complement deficiency or on eculizumab treatment